Amazon Expedition Cruise

 The Amazon is a destination that lives in the world's imagination.
 There will always be travelers interested in visiting the wildest rainforest the world has ever known.
 This boat, the M/Y Tucano, goes farther into the forest than another other vessel, deep into the heart of the greatest wilderness on earth.
-Now with kayaks to give you the option to be more active if you prefer!
+Now with kayaks to give you the option to be more active !

 Voyage to the Heart of the Amazon -

 This is the most exploratory cruise in the entire Amazon - and is the Amazon’s only true expedition cruise.
 We venture along hidden uninhabited rivers deep into the wild woods where the magnificent plants and animals of the rainforest reign supreme.
 Voyages on the M/Y Tucano are quite active.
 Together with our naturalist guides we get out into the forest and explore----not simply watch from the deck of the vessel.
 There are daily walks in the forest and we scout the small streams that branch off the main river using our electric powered launches or optionally by kayak.
 Some days we swim off deserted beaches in water as pure and clean as rainwater and we are always treated to vistas of wild rainforest stretching as far as the eye can see.